junxit/us-congress-bills-117/metadata.md

 - 2021-10-19 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-10-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 421 - 3 (Roll no. 316). (text: CR 7/26/2021 H3858-3859)
 - 2021-10-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 421 - 3 (Roll no. 316).(text: CR 7/26/2021 H3858-3859)
+- 2021-10-20 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.